dmlc/xgboost/doc/tutorials/spark_estimator.rst

 Advanced Usage
 ==============

-XGBoost needs to repartition to the num_workers to ensure there will be num_workers training tasks running at the same time, but repartition is a costly operation.
-To avoid repartition, users can set ``spark.sql.files.maxPartitionNum`` and ``spark.sql.files.minPartitionNum`` to num_workers.
+XGBoost needs to repartition the input dataset to the num_workers to ensure there will be num_workers training tasks running at the same time.
+However, repartition is a costly operation.

+To avoid the need for repartitioning, users can set the Spark configuration parameters ``spark.sql.files.maxPartitionNum`` and ``spark.sql.files.minPartitionNum`` to num_workers.
+This tells Spark to automatically partition the dataset into the desired number of partitions.

+However, if the input dataset is skewed (i.e. the data is not evenly distributed), setting the partition number to num_workers may not be sufficient.
+In this case, users can set the ``force_repartition=true`` option to explicitly force XGBoost to repartition the dataset, even if the partition number is already equal to num_workers.
+This ensures the data is evenly distributed across the workers.